BioMedLab-HM/biomed-iot/tests/tests_after_setup.md

 ### Website

-Check all functions (at least check if each page and service like Node-RED and Grafana opens) Check Database by using an MQTT-in node in Node-RED and send {"test":1} to the topic for devicestatus.
-Then delete the data.
+Check all functions (at least check if each page and service like Node-RED and Grafana opens)
+Check the database by using an MQTT-in node in Node-RED and send {"test":1} to the topic for devicestatus.
+you have to create a 'Device' on the 'Devices' >'Device List' first.
+Finallly delete the data.

 ### Website Admin Dashboard

-Go to the '/admin' path of the website for credentials, (see DJANGO_ADMIN_PASS in config.toml) Check for completeness of data for:
+Go to the '/admin' path of the website for credentials, (see DJANGO_ADMIN_PASS in /etc/biomed-iot/config.toml) Check for completeness of data for:
 - Profile (Email)
 - Node red user datas (will be created only after first start of Node-RED)